This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 However, sometimes you may forget to feed your starter, not have enough, or remember you have some discard that’s about to expire in the refrigerator.

 If the discard is less than two days old and refrigerated, then you can likely use it in place of sourdough starter in a recipe.
-The leavening might take longer and the loaf may be more sour tasting.
+The leavening might take longer, and the loaf may taste sour.

 I find sourdough discard is more forgiving in loaf bread recipes like Sourdough Sandwich Bread than an artisan-style country loaf like My Everyday Sourdough Bread Recipe.